hydroframe/hf_hydrodata/build_docs/source/gridded_data.rst

-Data Catalog
+Gridded Data
 ======================
+Gridded data is data that can be represented in a grid such as a numpy array.
-The hydrodata data catalog is a static database of attributes that can be used to filter data in the file share.
+The gridded data stored in the hydrodata repository is accessed using attributes that can be used to filter and located the requested data.

 The attributes used to identify data are described below.
 Click on an attribute name to see available attribute keys to use as filter values.